cherylfong/FlshCrds/README.md

 # FlshCrds
-My Flash Card App
+My flashcard app

 ### App Description
-This app simulates a real flash card by hiding and showing the answer to a question.
+This app simulates a flashcard by hiding and showing the answer to a question.

 ### Walk-though